Migrating a database from a third-party PostgreSQL cluster to Managed Service for PostgreSQL

 pg_dump

 utility.
-To ensure that a logical dump is complete, before creating it, switch the source cluster toread-only
+To achieve a full logical dump, before you create it, switch the source cluster toread-only

 Transferring data using Yandex Data Transfer